trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ## Boundary Handling

 The previously introduced formulation did not distinguish between fluid and boundary particles.
-To account boundary interactions correctly, a few modifications to the previous equations are required.
+To account for boundary interactions correctly, a few modifications to the previous equations are required.

 First, the discretized form of the continuity equation must be adapted for the case in which